hwarden162/applied-ml/_episodes/03-data-prep.md

 ```
 {: .output}

-There are lots of different recipe steps that you can apply (you can see them by typing `recipes::step_` and scrolling through the auto complete) and we can't cover all of them here.
+There are lots of different recipe steps that you can apply (you can see them by typing `recipes::step_` and scrolling through the auto complete) and we can’t cover all of them here.
 So we will just give another example of how you might go through your data preprocessing.
 Looking at the outputs of our `skim` function, we can see that the variable `crim` has a heavy positive skew.
 This might indicate that a log transform could be useful here.
-Let's compare the raw value of `crim` with its log transform.
+Let’s compare the raw value of `crim` with its log transform.

 ```r
 housing_train |>